-Refinement criterion Our refinement criterion is based on the mean curvature [MDSB03] at the mesh vertices.
 We take the maximum of the curvature at the three vertices of a triangle to decide whether to refine the triangle.
 Using the maximum allows rapid adaption if the curvature of the mesh increases locally.
 To steer the local refinement depth based on the mean curvature we use successively increasing limits for every refinement generation.
-Furthermore, we limit the maximum refinement depth by an upper bound g{max} for the refinement generation.
-In our current implementation we scale the refinement limits linearly based on the difference between the limit for the maximum generation $l{g{max}}$ and the limit for the base generation l{base} which are predefined, and the fraction between actual generation g and g{max} .
-The refinement limit at generation g is:
+Furthermore, we limit the maximum refinement depth by an upper bound $g{max}$ for the refinement generation.
+In our current implementation we scale the refinement limits linearly based on the difference between the limit for the maximum generation $l{g{max}}$ and the limit for the base generation $l{base}$ which are predefined, and the fraction between actual generation gand $g{max}$ .
+The refinement limit at generation g is

-$$l_g = \frac{g}{g{max}}(l{g{max}} - l{base}) + l{base}$$
+$$l_g = \frac{g}{g{max}}(l{g{max}} - l{base}) + l{base}.$$ (23)

 We use a second set of limits to decide whether to coarsen a triangle.
 For every refinement generation the coarsening limit is computed as a fraction of the refinement limit of the same generation.
-Since coarsening a triangle might also coarsen neighboring triangles (see figure 4) it is insufficient to purely consider the curvature at the triangles vertices.
-In the case of a 3-to-1 join we compare the maximum curvature of the one-ring neighborhood of the center point that is removed during the join (see figure 4(b)).
-While coarsening a triangle with even generation we build the one-ring neighborhood of the point that is removed by the 3-to-1 join after the edge flip of the triangle (see figure 4(a); the one-ring is marked in red).
+Since coarsening a triangle might also coarsen neighboring triangles (see Figure 6) it is insufficient to purely consider the curvature at the triangles vertices.
+In the case of a 3-to-1 join we compare the maximum curvature of the one-ring neighborhood of the center point that is removed during the join (see Figure 6(b)).
+While coarsening a triangle with even generation we build the one-ring neighborhood of the point that is removed by the 3-to-1 join after the edge flip of the triangle (see Figure 6(a); the one-ring is marked in red).